5 min read

 We share information about you in limited circumstances, and with appropriate safeguards on your privacy.
 These are spelled out below.

 Third-party vendors: We may share information about you with third-party vendors who need the information in order to provide their services to us, or to provide their services to you or your site.
-This includes vendors that help us provide our Services to you (like payment providers that process your credit and debit card information, fraud prevention services that allow us to analyze fraudulent payment transactions); those that make tools to help us run our operations (like programs that help us with task management, scheduling, word processing, email and other communications, and collaboration among our teams); other third-party tools that help us manage operations; and companies that make products available on our websites, who may need information about you in order to, for example, provide technical or other support services to you.
+This includes vendors that help us provide our Services to you (like payment providers that process your credit and debit card information, or fraud prevention services that allow us to analyze fraudulent payment transactions); those that make tools to help us run our operations (like programs that help us with task management, scheduling, word processing, email and other communications, and collaboration among our teams); other third-party tools that help us manage operations; and companies that make products available on our websites, who may need information about you in order to, for example, provide technical or other support services to you.
 We require vendors to agree to privacy commitments in order to share information with them.

 Legal and regulatory requirements: We may disclose information about you in response to a subpoena, court order, or other governmental request.